-Take the original set of completed and signed forms to the clerk on the 1st floor of the main courthouse and pay the filing fee, if applicable.
+- Take the original set of completed and signed forms (with Notice of Delinquency attached) to the clerk on the 1st floor of the main courthouse.
+Ask the clerk to date-stamp each copy of your Motion.
+Pay the filing fee, if applicable.
 If you are indigent, receive Food Stamps, Medicaid, or Social Security Disability benefits, you can ask the Clerk for an application to waive the filing fee.
 You will be required to swear under oath that everything in your application is complete and true.
 If you qualify, the fee will be waived.
-If you do not qualify, you must pay the filing fee.
+If you do not qualify, you must pay the filing fee. - 2.
+Take 1 copy of the motion (with Notice of Delinquency attached) to the Child Support Depository in Room 101 of the George Edgecomb Courthouse, 800 E. Twiggs Street, Tampa, Florida 33602.